abhisheknaiidu/graphql-todo/README.md

-A Simple CRUD To-Do Application 📝 built using GraphQL and Apollo Client!
+A Simple CRUD To-Do Application 📝 built using GraphQL, Apollo Client and React!

-API is being hosted on Heroku using Apollo Client
+API is being hosted on Heroku using Apollo Client, [DEMO](https://graphql-todo-beta.vercel.app/)

 ![Screenshot](apollo.png)